ted9219/GEMINI/README.md

 2. Request RDS files to other institution.

 This RDS files must be stored in 'Target RDS' folder.

-> if want to test 'gemini', by copying RDS files in standard RDS folder to target RDS folder.

 3. Run GetData.R

+If you don't have Target RDS files, It asks you want to proceed.
+Type 'y', It copy Standard RDS files to Target RDS.
+Type 'n' or else, process will be stopped.

 4. Run DrawChart.R